Certificate in Creative Writing

-University College's creative writing courses are open to all students who possess writing skills comparable to those typically learned in English Composition 101 and 203.
-However, for those who want to explore in depth and achieve significant mastery in the art of writing poetry, fiction, or creative nonfiction, University College offers a 16-unit Certificate Program in Creative Writing.
+University College's creative writing courses are open to all students who possess writing skills comparable to those typically learned in English Composition 111* and 203.
+For those who want to explore in depth and achieve significant mastery in the art of writing poetry, fiction, or creative nonfiction, University College offers a 16-unit certificate program in Creative Writing.

 Instructors are experienced professional writers, most of whom are associated with the Washington University Graduate Writing Program and the Department of English.
 All of the craft courses are taught on the workshop model, with open discussion, and detailed, constructive criticism of each student's writing.